lametric/Documentation/reference-docs/device-authorization.rst

 	<a href="https://developer.lametric.com" target="_blank">LaMetric Developer Portal</a>

-API key also can be get from the |LaMetric Developer Portal|.
+API key can also be obtained from the |LaMetric Developer Portal|.
 In order to do that:

 1. Open |LaMetric Developer Portal|
 2. Login with your LaMetric Account